VivianBass/GeneFamilies/1. protokol/week-7/day-05.12.md

 **Date**: 05.12.2024
 **Git Branch**: `Gene-Families-tests-Andre`

 ---

-**Tasks**:

-- i finished the try t-test/wilcox with other order of the groups
-- so that it also reverse order, i recreated every statistical test to have both orders

-- worked on presentation, and Thesis structure, etc.
+**Completed Tasks**:

+1. **Statistical Analyses**:

+   - Finished implementing t-test/Wilcoxon tests with reverse group order.
+   - Adjusted code for all statistical tests to handle both regular and reverse orders:
+      - Each test is now performed twice: once comparing A to B and once comparing B to A.
+      - This is especially important for tests using paired instead of two-sided alternative hypotheses

+2. **Presentation and Thesis**:

-- work on the presentation
+   - Began working on presentation and thesis structure.
-   - Outline key sections: intro, methods, results, discussion
-   - Select and prepare figures
-   - Create bullet-point overview for thesis structure
-   - share the google link of the presentation or something

-- do the documentation
+   - Outlined key sections to include in the presentation.
-   - Improve lab book documentation
-   - Document SLURM scripts and tool usage

-- Algorythm look up how the algorythm is implemented on the server
-    - and documentation for that
+   - Started drafting thesis structure and bullet-point overview.

+---

 **Doubts and Issues**:

+---

 **Next Steps**:

+1. **Presentation Preparation**:

+   - Outline key sections: Introduction, Methods, Results, Discussion.
+   - Select and prepare figures.
+   - Create a bullet-point overview for the thesis structure.
+   - Share a link to the presentation draft.

 ---

-**Code:**
+**Code**: